 The Wehrmacht's interest in Tatra was in their trucks, which Germany never had enough of.
-Ringhoffer-Tatra attempted to interest the Wehrmacht in many military vehicles of their own design, but these projects all proved unsuccessful. https://tatrat600.blogspot.com/2025/06/tatras-military-vehicles-1935-tatra-t82.html
+Nevertheless, Ringhoffer-Tatra attempted to interest the Wehrmacht in many military vehicles of their own design, but almost all of these projects proved unsuccessful. https://tatrat600.blogspot.com/2025/06/tatras-military-vehicles-1935-tatra-t82.html

-The Tatra T87 was already popular with elite German officers, but an official contract required to Tatra to meet specific German staff-car requirements.
-The most challenging requirement was for the car to be a cabriolet.
-The pressed steel streamlined body was a key feature of the car, so removing the roof required strengthening the floor to ensure structural integrity.
-The folding cabriolet roof also proved to be a challenge as it was much longer than a usual Mercedes-Benz staff car as well as fit into the streamlined rear deck lid.
+The Tatra T87 was already popular with elite German officers, but to secure an official contract, Tatra needed to meet specific German staff-car requirements.
+The most challenging requirement was that the car must be a cabriolet.
+The pressed steel streamlined body was a key structural feature of the car, so removing the roof required strengthening the floor to ensure structural integrity.
+The folding cabriolet roof also proved to be a challenge as it needed to fit into the streamlined rear deck lid when restracted.

 Adjustments were also required to the air scoops above the engine bay.